 A modified e-Delphi methodology was adopted to evaluate the content validity of the initial item pool of the alpha version of the BTPAQ-SR. The term ‘modified Delphi’ is used variably in the literature and at times inconsistently [37, 38].
 In this study, it refers to an e-Delphi conducted entirely online with no participant meetings, in which the maximum number of rounds was defined a priori.
 Open-ended questions in each round allowed participants to provide additional comments, combining structured consensus methods with opportunities for richer qualitative input [35].

 The BEACON steering group developed the Delphi survey, which was subsequently reviewed by three healthcare professionals experienced in Delphi methodology (from six invited).
-These experts suggested improvementsappropriate.
+These experts suggested improvements to the formatting of the Delphi survey and provided linguistic recommendations to enhance the clarity of the introductory text.
+All suggestions were reviewed by the team and implemented as appropriate.
 Before finalizing, the survey was pre-tested with four different healthcare professionals.
 Completion time averaged approximately 15 minutes.

 Given the high level of consensus achieved in Round 1, the absence of items meeting non-consensus criteria, and the lack of suggestions for additional items, further e-Delphi rounds were not necessary, contrary to what we had initially anticipated (see Figure 1 for the e-Delphi process).